WAVM/Wavix/README.md

 * From the `~/wavix-build` directory, run `python ~/Wavix/bootstrap/build.py`.
 It will probably take a while to complete.

-* Upon successful completion, the `~/wavix-build/bootstrap` directory will contain the bootstrap toolchain.
+* Upon successful completion, the `~/wavix-build/host` directory will contain the host toolchain.
 The `~/wavix-build/sys` directory will contain the bootstrapped Wavix system: Wavix binaries for bash+coreutils, the Wavix libraries for compiler-rt, libc, and libc++, and the headers for the same.
-To compile a C++ file to a Wavix binary, you can run `~/wavix-build/bootstrap/bin/clang++ -target wasm32-unknown-wavix --sysroot ~/wavix-build/sys a.cpp`.
+To compile a C++ file to a Wavix binary, you can run `~/wavix-build/host/bin/clang++ -target wasm32-unknown-wavix --sysroot ~/wavix-build/sys a.cpp`.

 The bootstrap process will also work on Windows (without the Windows Subsystem for Linux) to compile the compiler, runtime libraries, and WAVM, but not to compile bash+coreutils.